monimoyd/panoptic_image_segmentation_with_detr/part2/README.md

-# Predicting Bounding Box for Enginerring Materials
+# Predicting Bounding Box for Enginering Materials Dataset
 In this project I have Using Deep Learning Techinques to predict bounding boxes for Engineering materials

 # I. Problem Statement